codehsbooks/introcs/Basic-JavaScript-and-Graphics/random-numbers.md

 ```
 var randomNumber = Randomizer.nextInt(1, 4);
 ```
 The variable, `randomNumber`, now holds some random value between 1 and 4.
 This is *inclusive*.
-There are four possible random numbers - 1, 2, 3, or 4.
+There are four possible random numbers: 1, 2, 3, or 4.

 ## Rolling Dice